• Skip to primary navigation

 🛒 You can find detailed measurements for all ingredients in the printable version of the recipe card at the bottom of this post.

-1. Pre-cook buckwheat just like you would cook pasta.
+Pre-cook buckwheat just like you would cook pasta.
 Boil water in a kettle or in a stockpot.
 Add hulled, raw buckwheat seeds and cook them in the water until soft.
-It will take approx. 10 minutes.
+It will take approximately 10 minutes.
 If you can crush the seeds with your fingers, they are ready.
 Drain water.

 A white frying pan with lots of brown bits.